Unity-Technologies/ml-agents/com.unity.ml-agents/Documentation~/index.md

 The MLAgents package contains the C# SDK for the [Unity ML-Agents Toolkit](https://github.com/Unity-Technologies/ml-agents).

 The package provides the ability for any Unity scene to be converted into a learning environment where character behaviors can be trained using a variety of machine learning algorithms.
 Additionally, it enables any trained behavior to embedded back into the Unity scene.
 More specifically, the package provides the following core functionalities:
 * Define Agents: entities whose behavior will be learned.
 Agents are entities that generate observations (through sensors), take actions and receive rewards from the environment.
-* Define Brains: entities that specifiy a behavior.
-Multiple agents can share the same Brain and a scene may have multiple Brains.
+* Define Policies: entities that specifiy a behavior.
+Multiple agents can share the same Policy and a scene may have multiple Brains.
 * Record demonstrations of an agent within the Editor.
 These demonstrations can be valuable to train a behavior for that agent.
 * Embedding a trained behavior into the scene.
 This an Agent can switch from a learning brain to an inference brain.

 Note that this package does not contain the machine learning algorithms for training behaviors.
 It relies on a Python package to orchestrate the training.
 This package only enables instrumenting a Unity scene and setting it up for training.

 ## Preview package
 This package is available as a preview, so it is not ready for production use.
 The features and documentation in this package might change before it is verified for release.

 ## Package contents